How Long Can Sushi Stay in the Fridge

 When consuming sushi, it is important to pay attention to its appearance, smell, and taste.
 Spoiled sushi may have a sour or ammonia-like smell or a slimy texture.
 If sushi looks or smells off, it is best to avoid consuming it.

-In conclusion, consuming spoiled sushi can lead to food poisoning and other health risks.
+In conclusion, consuming spoiled sushi can lead to food poisoning and other food safety risks.
 To avoid these risks, it is important to ensure that sushi is fresh and properly stored and to pay attention to its appearance, smell, and taste.
 By following these guidelines, you can safely enjoy this delicious dish.